martinprest/DEDIT/readme-DEDIT.txt

 2. Build a pack using BLDPACK and the DEDIT.BLD file and make a pack using OrgLink or similar.

 Then:
-1. Jaap's year 2000 bug fix, TIMEINST is included.
-From the Organiser main menu go to PROG, then RUN and enter TIMEINST (TIMEINST uses POKCNV% to convert and poke the machine code) (to remove, get TSRREMV from Jaap's website - y2000fix.zip, or reset the Psion)
+1. Install Jaap's year 2000 bug fix, TIMEINST is included.
+From the Organiser main menu go to PROG, then RUN and enter TIMEINST
+(TIMEINST uses POKCNV% to convert and poke the machine code) (to remove, get TSRREMV from Jaap's website - y2000fix.zip, or reset the Psion)
 2. Set the time using TIME on the Organiser main menu.